briankeegan/present-recollection-rails-api/README.md

   - [x] Test!

 *  Migrate nickname and dob to friends
-  - [ ] Create migration that moves nickname and dob to friends
+  - [x] Create migration that moves nickname and dob to friends

 *  Remove friend (nickname, dob) from gift
-  - [ ] Create migration that moves nickname and dob
+  - [x] Create migration that destroys nickname and dob from gifts resource

 *  Change relationship of gifts and users